How to Bet on Stanley Cup 2022 | Ontario Sports Betting Sites

-Bet on the Stanley Cup 2022 in Ontario this week as the Tampa Bay Lightning look to win three Stanley Cups in a row, as they take on the Colorado Avalanche starting with game one on Wednesday, June 15th from the Ball Arena in Denver, Colorado.
+Bet on the Stanley Cup 2022 in Ontario this week as the Tampa Bay Lightning look to win three Stanley Cups in a row, as they take on the Colorado Avalanche starting with Game 3 on Monday, June 20th from the Amalie Arena in Tampa Bay, Florida.

 The Lightning come in as the betting underdogs despite being the two-time defending Stanley Cup champions.
 With a series win, the Bolts would become the first team since the 1982 New York Islanders to win three straight Stanley Cups.
 Meanwhile, the Avalanche have just two Stanley Cup titles in franchise history and haven’t made it to the Stanley Cup finals since winning it for a second time in five years back in 2001.
 The Avalanche were the pre-playoff betting favorites to win the Stanley Cup but may lack the big dance experience needed to get over the hump against the Lightning, who have won eleven straight NHL playoff series coming into this year’s Stanley Cup finals.